BackupTheBerlios/subnant-svn/trunk/README.txt

 Repository hook targets:

-  * check-case-insensitive
+  * case-insensitive

-    Check files being added to the repository do not already exist with the same name in the same path, but with a different filename case
+    Prevent directories and files being added to repository that already exist with the same name in the same path, but with a different case

   * commit-email